 (See also Overview of Parasitic Infections.)

-Intestinal fluke infections usually occur in the Far and Middle East or Egypt.
+Intestinal fluke infections usually occur in Egypt, the Middle East, and parts of Asia and the Indian subcontinent.

 The life cycle of flukes is complex.
-People get intestinal fluke infections when they eat aquatic plants (such as water chestnuts) or raw, undercooked, or salted freshwater fish that contain cysts that contain fluke larvae.
+People get intestinal fluke infections when they drink contaminated water or eat aquatic plants (such as water chestnuts) or raw, undercooked, or salt-cured freshwater fish that contain cysts that contain fluke larvae.

 Usually, intestinal fluke infections cause no or mild symptoms.
 But if the infection is severe, people may have abdominal pain, diarrhea, and fever.
 Sometimes the flukes prevent foods from being absorbed normally (called malabsorption) or block the intestine (called intestinal obstruction).